quizcore/FinalPresentation/README.md

 * Student view: Open a browser and go to the URL [http://localhost/FinalPresentation/quizcore](http://localhost/FinalPresentation/quizcore)
 * Admin view: Open a browser and go to the URL [http://localhost/FinalPresentation/quizcore/admin/](http://localhost/FinalPresentation/quizcore/admin/)

-Tip: If your XAMPP database cannot start, there might be other database that takes up that port 3306.
-Make sure to kill all the processes that take up the port and try to start the XAMPP database again.
-For instance, for macos, run `sudo pkill mysqld` to kill mysqld that use the port 3306.
+fga2`For instance, for macos, run `sudo pkill mysqld` to kill mysqld that use the port 3306.

 # ROADMAP